 So what exactly is a Ramble?

-For the ride, you carry your own basic gear each day.
+For the ride, you carry your basic gear each day.
 Because we’re taking you through some spectacular and secluded locations, the goal is to carry what you’d need to be self-sufficient for a 75-80 mile ride with the ability to comfortably wait for support if needed.
 Call it bike packing light; many return riders put more gear in their camp bag.
 On the route, you’ll see riders geared up for the full self-supported challenge as well as others in lighter adventure-riding mode.

 You know the saying that it’s about the journey, not the destination?
 Well, the Ramble is about both.

 - A rider meeting is held the evening before departure.
 Start time is 6:30 pm and they last for a few hours.
 Part mixer, part meeting, we’ll catch you up on any announcements, introductions and answer any last minute questions.
 Lodging this night is up to the participant, though we do work to provide options for those willing to camp.
 Afterward, it’s a good time to get to know your fellow rider or go out in one of the depart locations.
 Just don’t stay out too late.

 - Rides depart in the mornings.
 Rides start at 7:30 am and all leave from rider meeting locations.
 We reserve the right to adjust this depart time and will make any change announcement at the rider meeting.
 Breakfast items and coffee are available.

 - Lunch on the route is typically half way.
 Geography plays a part: we’re not going to fill you up before a big climb, but we shoot for that mid mark.
 All lunch and water locations will be marked on maps distributed at the rider meeting.
 Natural water is available on all the routes so bring a water filter.
 We heavily emphasize that this is a bikepacking adventure and as such, you’re responsible for knowing your needs.
 We provide the tools, but if you’re looking for a Gran Fondo with aid stations, every 20 miles look elsewhere.